 Successful candidates are those who possess above average English language and study skills coupled with high levels of motivation and maturity.
 Candidates also need to be reasonably physically fit.

-High School graduate, or G.E.D. equivalent
+High School graduate from accredited high school or G.E.D. equivalent

 Valid California Drivers License